cakeslob/Remora-STM32F4xx-W5500/README.md

 # TO DO and known issues

 - PWM/Encoder modules need to be ported.
 Still a WIP, but I do not know where to point the signals.
-- UART console output needs to be added.
-- Add a platformio.ini define for SPI CS pin

 ------------------------------------------